Protect your family from pests. Find out how to prevent and treat your pest problems.

 Remember, allergies to stings can develop at any time.

-Those stung on two or more occasions in previous years are at higher risk from developing an allergy.
+Those stung on two or more occasions in previous years are at higher risk of developing an allergy.

 Another group at high risk are those who suffer from other allergies (such as to pollen or pets).